 3. The Guoliang Tunnel （郭亮隧道）

-The Guoliang Tunnel is one of the most dangerous roads in the world.
-The tunnel is located in Henan Province in central China.
-The magnificent tunnel road in the Taihang mountains was built by 13 local villagers with five years to finish.
-The tunnel was opened to traffic on May 1st, 1977.
-The 1200 meter long tunnel is about 5 meters high and 4 meters wide.
-The Guoliang tunnel is another addition to most dangerous and complicated roads to travel.
-Dubbed as “the road that does not tolerate any mistakes”, most accidents in the tunnel are primarily caused by the neglect of the traveler.
+The Guoliang Tunnel listed as one of the most dangerous roads in the world.
+The tunnel is located situated in the Taihang Mountain in central China’s Henan Province.
+The magnificent tunnel road on the cliff was designed and built by 13 local villagers for five years.
+The 1,200m long tunnel is about 5 meters high and 4 meters wide with 30 “windows”.
+The Guoliang tunnel is known as “the road that does not allow any mistakes”, many accidents in the tunnel are caused by the neglect of the driver.

 4. Taike Road (太克公路)

-Taike road is a scenic mountain mountain road and the road conditions are also very good.
-But it is in the list of top 10 dangerous roads in China, the road is called “Devil U Shape”, the most dangerous section is between Taiyuan and Jiaogu.
-There has been an traffic accident almost every week since 1997.
+Taike road is a beautiful mountain road and the road conditions are also very good.
+But at the same time it is also in the list of top 10 dangerous roads in China.
+The most dangerous section is between Taiyuan and Jiaogu called “Devil U Shape”.
+The road has many ups and downs and a lot of turns and there has been at least one traffic accident almost every week since 1997.

 5. 24-Zig along the Burma Road （滇缅公路24拐）

 The “24-Zig” road is in southwest China’s Qinglong County, Guizhou Province.
 The 3.7km long road has 24 sharp bends on a high mountain with a drop of 300 meters, which has a high demand on car’s power and driver’s control.
 The road is a part of the China Burma Road built by Chinese during World War II to bring China’s supplies to Burma to help Chinese resist the Japanese invasion.